 Futures Contracts - Futures contracts are derivative instruments where the parties agree to a fixed price for an agreed amount of securities or other underlying assets at an agreed date or to buy or sell a specific currency at a future date at a price set at the time of the contract.
 Futures contracts may increase the volatility of the Fund and may involve a small investment of cash relative to the magnitude of the risk assumed.
 In addition: (i) there may not be a liquid secondary market for futures contracts, and the Fund may be unable to close a futures contract when desired; (ii) the Adviser may not be able to predict correctly the direction of securities prices, currency exchange rates and other economic factors; and (iii) transaction costs associated with investments in futures contracts may be significant.
 Equity index futures contracts expose the Fund to volatility in an underlying securities index.
+Foreign currency futures contracts expose the Fund to risks associated with fluctuations in the value of foreign currencies.

 Options - For the purchase of a call option to be profitable to the purchaser, the market price of the underlying instrument must rise sufficiently above the call option exercise price to cover the premium and transaction costs, which will reduce any profit that might otherwise have been realized if the purchaser bought the underlying instrument instead of the call option.
 The Fund will receive a premium from writing call options, but it may not offset any losses sustained from exercised options if the underlying asset has increased in value when the call option is exercised.
 For the purchase of a put option to be profitable to the purchaser, the market price of the underlying security or instrument must decline sufficiently below the put option's exercise price to cover the premium and transaction costs, which will reduce any profit the purchaser might have realized.
-The Fund will receive a premium from writing put options, but it may not offset any losses sustained from exercised options if the sufficiently below the put option's exercise price to cover the premium and transaction costs, which will reduce any profit the purchaser might have realized.
 The Fund will receive a premium from writing put options, but it may not offset any losses sustained from exercised options if the Fund is required to buy the underlying asset at a disadvantageous price.
 Options on futures contracts may be subject to additional risks, including risks associated with the underlying futures contract.